Margherita Melillo is an associate with the Healthy Families Initiative at the O’Neill Institute.

-Before joining the Institute, Margherita was a Research Fellow at the Max Planck Institute Luxembourg for Procedural law.
-Moreover, during her PhD, she was a visiting scholar at Columbia Law School and participated in the Centre for Studies and Research of the Hague Academy of International Law.
+Before joining O’Neill, Melillo was a research fellow at the Max Planck Institute Luxembourg for Procedural Law.
+Moreover, during her Ph.D., she was a visiting scholar at Columbia Law School and participated in the Centre for Studies and Research of the Hague Academy of International Law.

-Margherita has presented her research at a number of international conferences, and published in peer-reviewed journals.
-She has taught international trade law at the University of Passau, and guest lectured at the University of Liverpool and at the Scuola Superiore Sant’Anna.
+Melillo has presented her research at a number of international conferences, and published in peer-reviewed journals.
+She has taught international trade law at the University of Passau and guest lectured at the University of Liverpool and at the Scuola Superiore Sant’Anna.
 She speaks Italian, English, French, Spanish, and has a basic knowledge of German.